ta-assistant/TA-CLI/README.md

 ```
 Do you want to open vscode?(y/n): n
 ```
-in this example I choose no but you can choose yes if you want to open student work by vscode.
+In this example I choose no but you can choose yes if you want to open student work by vscode.
 ```
 [*] starting...
  |-[/] checking config.json